TrishaSrikanth-459/DeployStega/routing/namespace/namespace.md

 **All sender actions explicitly enumerated in the Addressability (Sender) sections are assumed to be identifier-preserving by construction.**
-These actions may modify artifact content or existence (e.g., creating, editing, or deleting comments; editing issue or pull request text; creating commits via the web interface) but do not alter any identifier-defining fields specified in this routing namespace.
+These actions may modify artifact content (e.g., editing comments, issue, or pull requests) but do not alter any identifier-defining fields specified in this routing namespace.

 ---